salmalah/alx-low_level_programming/0x03-debugging/README.md

 ## General
 * What is debugging
 * What are some methods of debugging manually
-* How to read the error messages
+* How to read the error messas